szabadkai/PythonBasicsClass/GameOfLife/README.md

 * Use a 20 * 20 matrix as table.
 * (optional) your solution should take an argument describing the dimensions of the table.
 * (optional) try implement a color version of the game.
+* (optional) make your solution available as a cli app (click)
+* (optional) try to create a web api exposing your game of life (flask), in a maner the api returns a generation of your table every call of the api.
+Make reseting or seeding the game available though the api.

 You will most likely need Table and Cell classes, but try to think about what else you could abstract away?